I2C: Reserved addresses in 7-bit address space

+In addition, the remaining 112 addresses are designated for specific classes of device, and some of them are further reserved by either related standards or common usage.

 SMBus reserves some additional addresses.
 In particular, 0001 000 is reserved for the SMBus host, which may be used by controller-capable devices, 0001 100 is the "SMBus alert response address" which is polled by the host after an out-of-band interrupt, and 1100 001 is the default address which is initially used by devices capable of dynamic address assignment.

-This leaves a total of 107 unreserved 7-bit addresses in common between I2C, SMBus, and PMBus.

 Non-reserved addresses in 7-bit address space

 Although MSB 1111 is reserved for Device ID and 10-bit target (slave) addressing, it is also used by VESA DDC display dependent devices such as pointing devices.

 Transaction format

 An I2C transaction consists of one or more messages.
 Each message begins with a start symbol, and the transaction ends with a stop symbol.
 Start symbols after the first, which begin a message but not a transaction, are referred to as repeated start symbols.

 Each message is a read or a write.
 A transaction consisting of a single message is called either a read or a write transaction.
 A transaction consisting of multiple messages is called a combined transaction.
 The most common form of the latter is a write message providing intra-device address information, followed by a read message.

 Many I2C devices do not distinguish between a combined transaction and the same messages sent as separate transactions, but not all.
 The device ID protocol requires a single transaction; targets are forbidden from responding if they observe a stop symbol.
 Configuration, calibration or self-test modes which cause the target to respond unusually are also often automatically terminated at the end of a transaction.